nsoft/jesterj/README.md

  * Ability to load Java based config from a jar file - experimental.
  * More processors: Fetch URL, Regex Replace Value, Delete Field, Parse Field as Template, URL Encode Field
  * Publish jars on Maven Central
- * Up to date docs in wiki.
+ * Up-to-date docs in wiki.

 The Java config feature is experimental but working out better than expected.
 I wanted to use what I had built for a project, but the lack of externalized configuration was a blocker.
-It was a quick fix but it's turning out to be quite pleasant to work with.
-The down side is I'm not sure how it would carry forward to later stages of the project so it might still go away.
+It was a quick fix, but it's turning out to be quite pleasant to work with.
+The downside is I'm not sure how it would carry forward to later stages of the project, so it might still go away.
 Feedback welcome.

 ## TODO for 1.0 final
  * 50% [test coverage](https://codecov.io/gh/nsoft/jesterj)